 Academic credit application deadline: May 31, 2018

 Academic credit is available to students currently enrolled in college, as well as qualified high school graduates or rising high school seniors.
 Duke University records undergraduate academic progress in terms of course credit.
 For purposes of transfer, a full course load (3 classes plus WFSS) is equivalent to a total of eight semester hours or two-course credits.
 Credit for work completed is subject to the approval of the student’s institution’s registrar or admissions officer.
 Individuals who have completed all requirements for the BA or BS degree may request advanced-level credit.
-Students enrolled in Duke Summer Session for academic credit may request one or more copies of their official transcript from Duke University, not ADF, upon successful completion of their coursework.
+Students enrolled for academic credit may request one or more copies of their official transcript from Duke University, not ADF, upon successful completion of their coursework.
 A $40 transcript fee will be charged to any student who wishes to receive academic credit.
 This one-time fee allows students to receive academic credit for any future year that they attend ADF, along with unlimited free copies of their Duke University transcript.
 All students (whether applying for academic credit or not) are able to receive a certificate of attendance issued from ADF.

 ADF ARCHIVES AND SCHOLARLY RESEARCH